arskom/spyne/doc/source/manual/highlevel.rst

 How your code is wrapped
 ------------------------

-As a user of the Rpclib library, you will
+A typical user of the Rpclib will just write methods that will be exposed as remote procedure calls to the outside world.
+The following is used to wrap that
+code:

 * **Decorators**:
     the ``@rpc`` and ``@srpc`` decorators from :mod:`rpclib.decorator` module